raymondaksu/Project-019-Quiz-Game-App-RN_10/README.md

 <li><a href="https://reactnative.dev/" rel="nofollow">React-native</a></li>
 </ul>
 <h2><a id="user-content-features" class="anchor" aria-hidden="true" href="#features"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>Features</h2>
-<p>This app comprises use of Stack Navigation and RESTFUL Web APIs</p>
+<p>This app comprises use of Stack Navigation, Redux and RESTFUL Web APIs</p>
 <ul>
-<li>User can either scroll or type letters into search bar to choose a city.</li>
-<li>When the user finds the desired city and taps on it, a new page opens showing a list of restaurants in chosen city.
-Information here comprises an image and the name of the restaurants.
-Since the API source does not offer different images, only a default graphical was used all through the app.</li>
-<li>The user either scrolls or types letters to search bar to choose a restaurant.</li>
-<li>When the user taps on the image of the chosen restaurent, a new page showing the detailed information of the restaurant opens.</li>
-<li>User can be diverted to each restaurant's reservation URL by clicking on the "make a reservation" button.</li>
+<li>User can click start button and choose a stage for start a new quiz.</li>
+<li>When the user tap the desired stage for quiz, countdown starts from 5 sec, end of the duration quiz commence by itself.</li>
+<li>When open quiz page, as well as countdown start from 20 secs</li>
+<li>User must answer questions the mentioned duration.
+End of duration or in case of finish all questions, the page directed to result page which shown score.</li>
+<li>User can play again by click Play Again button in case of desired.</li>
+<li>When directed to Home page, modal open by itself for choose.</li>
 </ul>
 <h2><a id="user-content-how-to-use" class="anchor" aria-hidden="true" href="#how-to-use"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>How To Use</h2>
-<p>To use this application, the packages for navigation and for APIs (axios) should be installed prior to running the app.
+<p>To use this application, the packages for navigation, redux, Countdown Circle Timer, Modal, Vector Icons and APIs (axios) should be installed prior to running the app.
 From your command line:</p>
 <pre><code>npm install @react-navigation/native

 For expo :